Business Visas UK

 The costs for each certificate vary according to the type of worker you’re hiring:

-For Skilled Worker or Senior or Specialist Worker visa applicants, apart from the costs mentioned above, you must also pay a surcharge.
+For Skilled Worker or Senior or Specialist Worker visa applicants, apart from the costs mentioned above, you must also pay a immigration skills charge.
 The amount of this additional charge depends on the size of your venture;

 - Small sponsors, as well as charitable organizations, must pay £364 for the first 12 months, and £182 for each additional 6-month assignment